Fitchburg plows over 135 miles of roads. State and county highways in Fitchburg are plowed by Dane County, private roads are plowed by their owners.

 Our main objective is to keep our roadways open for the safe passage of traffic.
 Where possible, operators try to minimize the size of berms across driveways.
 However, the city does not have the resources to remove the snow berms.
+To help minimize the amount of snow in the driveway please see snow removal tips here.
 It is a violation of city ordinances to deposit snow removed from private property or driveway approaches onto public roadways.
 Tickets will be issued to violators.

 If you have a fire hydrant on or near your property, please take the time to clear snow from and around the hydrant to ensure quick access during an emergency.
 Utility workers will clear snow from and around fire hydrants as time permits.